VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

   the configuration options of MiniGUI.
 - Generate Makefile in the root directory of the project and Makefiles in the src/ subdirectory.
-Next, we create Makefile.am file in the root directory of the project, the content of which is as follows:
+Next, we create Makefile.am file in the root directory of the project, the content of which is as follow:

 ```makefile
 SUBDIRS = src
 ```

-Above file content tells Automake to enter src/ directory to handle sequentially.
-Then we create Makefile.am file in the src/ subdirectory, and the content of the file is as follows:
+Above file content tells Automake to enter `src/` directory to handle sequentially.
+Then we create Makefile.am file in the `src/` subdirectory, and the content of the file is as follow:

 ```makefile
 noinst_PROGRAMS=helloworld